zeta-chain/node/readme.md

 ## Creating a Release Candidate
-Creating a release candidate for internal testing is a straightforward process.
+Creating a release candidate for testing is a straightforward process.
 Here are the steps to follow:

 ### Steps
  - Step 1.
 Create the release candidate tag with the following format (e.g., vx.x.x-rc) ex. v11.0.0-rc.